peeterjoot/mathematica/README.md

 Mathematica
 ===========

-This is a repository for some miscellanious mathematica stuff.
-Course related mathematica notes can be found in physicsplay.
+This is a repository for mathematica notebooks, many related to the undergrad physics courses that I'd taken:

+Using a text version control system for these isn't the best strategy for Mathematica content, but serves as a simple distributed backup.